Leslie-mo/Sql-MockData-Generator/README.md

 - Gson: JSON parsing
 - Easy Excel: Excel import and export

 ## System Design

-#### Overall Architecture Design
+#### Overall Architectural Design

-The core design concept of this project is to unify all input methods into a clear Schema, and then generate various types of content based on the Schema.
+The main idea behind this project is to bring together all forms of input into a single, well-defined Schema, and from there, produce a range of outputs based on that Schema.

-The architectural design diagram is as follows, that is, any input → unified schema→generator→ any output.
+The design process can be visualized as follows: inputs are collected and standardized into the Schema, which then feeds into a generator to produce any desired output.

 ![image-20230128133300223](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128133300223.png)

-The system is divided into the following core modules, each module has clear responsibilities:
+The system is organized into several key modules, each with a well-defined purpose:

-- Schema definition: it is essentially a Java class (JSON configuration) used to save table and field information
+- Schema definition: this module encompasses a Java class, represented in JSON configuration, that serves to store table and field information.
-- Generator: Responsible for generating data and code according to Schema
+- Generator: This module is responsible for producing data and code based on the Schema definition.
-- Save Table: Save table information into database
+- Save Table: This module saves table information into the database.
-- Table schema builder: convert various input sources into a unified Table Schema definition
+- Table Schema Builder: This module is tasked with transforming various inputs into a unified Table Schema definition.

 #### Schema Definition